kiboschool/tk-future-proof-with-python/course/src/future-proof-with-python/admissions-challenge.md

-# Admissions challenge: Learning Python with Kibo
+# Admissions challenge - for reference only
 ---

 <aside>